 Because our clients are often employers, we frequently defend employment-related issues that may arise during such litigation, including discrimination, harassment and wrongful termination asserted against the organization or its board.

-Our attorneys handle these matters across our 20 offices in six states.
+Our attorneys handle these matters across our 19 offices in seven states.
 In every engagement, we work with clients to find creative solutions to resolve disputes and, when warranted, provide legal representation through trial.